judelo/Image-Abstraction/README.md

 ### Contents

 * main.cpp: Main Script to parse arguments and run the task.
-* Segmentation.h and cpp:  Class to implement segmentation on input image.
+* Segmentation.h and cpp:  Class to implement segmentation on input image, based on code provided by Pedro Felzenszwalb.
 * TreeOfShapes.h and TreeOfShapes.cpp:  Class to implement abstraction process.
 * src/tree_of_shapes.h and src/tree_of_shapes.cpp:  Class to implement initialization of shapes and default parameters.
 * Image-Abstraction.pro: file used for compilation with qmake.